🇮🇪

 Outside the main centres: supermarket first, restaurant second

-In towns beyond Dublin, Cork, Galway and Limerick, dedicated vegan restaurant options are sparse.
-Traditional Irish pub menus are built around meat and dairy, with limited flexibility for substitution.
-The practical rule: identify your nearest large supermarket before you travel and plan self-catering as your primary strategy, not a fallback for when dining out fails.
+Beyond Dublin, Cork, Galway, and Limerick, dedicated vegan restaurant options are sparse.
+Traditional Irish pub menus are built around meat and dairy with limited flexibility for substitution.
+Outside the main cities, supermarket first, restaurant second.

 🧈